Road Trip on Route 66 Across Oklahoma to the Texas Border

 As Route 66 left Joplin, Missouri westbound, it was only a short distance to Kansas, and then to the Oklahoma border.

-It quickly entered Commerce, and headed southwest through Miami, Alton, Chelsea, Claremore and Tulsa.
+It quickly entered Quapaw, and headed southwest through Commerce, Miami, Afton, Chelsea, Claremore and Tulsa.
 The road continued through Stroud, Chandler and Arcadia to Oklahoma City.

 From there, it was a straight shot west through Yukon, El Reno, Hydro, Clinton and Elk City, and finally Texola.